How Long Is The Service?

 Is There Childcare?

 We provide free childcare (pre-K) during both our Discipleship Classes and Worship Service.
-Visit the Welcome Table at the main entrance for information on how to check your child in.
+Visit the Welcome Table at the main entrance or ask someone from our Welcome Team for information on how to check your child in.

 How Should I Dress?